Daniyal Akhmetov

-Danial Kenjetaiūly Ahmetov (often transliterated as Daniyal Akhmetov, Даниал Кенжетайұлы Ахметов; born 15 June 1954) is a Kazakh politician who was the 6th Prime Minister of Kazakhstan from 13 June 2003 to 9 January 2007.
+Danial Kenjetaiūly Ahmetov (often transliterated as Daniyal Akhmetov, Даниал Кенжетайұлы Ахметов, /kk/; born 15 June 1954) is a Kazakh politician who was the 6th Prime Minister of Kazakhstan from 13 June 2003 to 9 January 2007.

 Critics refer to him as "The Terminator", a nickname he gained as the akim of Pavlodar Region for his actions in suppressing supporters of Galymzhan Zhakiyanov, the previous äkim.
 On 8 January 2007, he resigned as Prime Minister.
 He did not say why, but President Nursultan Nazarbayev had criticized him in 2006 for overspending and other administrative errors.
 Nazarbayev accepted his resignation, and immediately appointed him acting Prime Minister.

 Akhmetov was included as Minister of Defense in the government that took office on 10 January 2007.
 He was dismissed from that post in June 2009.
 From November 11, 2014 to June 16, 2023, he was äkim of the East Kazakhstan Region.

 Early life and career

 Akhmetov was born in the city of Pavlodar in the Kazakh SSR.
 In 1976, he graduated from the Pavlodar State University with a degree in civil engineering.

 After graduating, Akhmetov began his career as a foreman, then worked as a foreman at the housebuilding plant of the Pavlodarzhilstroy trust.
 In 1981, he became the deputy chief engineer at the construction site of the Ekibastuzshakhtastroy Combine.
 From 1983, he served as a deputy chairman of the executive committee of the Ekibastuz City Council of People's Deputies.
 In 1991, Akhmetov became the manager of the EkibastuzEnergoZhilPromStroy trust.